SteveJustin1963/tec-STAR-TREK/README.md

 ![image](https://github.com/user-attachments/assets/4a36ce61-d774-4ce3-bb17-0ea3bcf334d0)

 - clone and enhance the Mike Mayfield Star Trek 1971 for the TEC-1
-- use all outputs, lcd, 7 seg, 8x8 and terminal, simple sound effects
+- use terminal first , later all outputs; lcd, 7 seg, 8x8 and terminal
+- use simple 1bit sound effects, later sound chip
+-

 ### list of all symbols:
 These symbols appear in the map to represent different objects and entities.